apersongithub/Eaglercraft-1.12.2-Project/README.md

 Currently in development by aperson and other people willing to help.
 - About 3% done
 - Expected release is near the end of July

-##plans
+## Plans

-1. Deeply examine EC's source code to get a glimpse of what we're dealing with
+1. Deeply examine EC's source code to get a glimpse of what we're dealing with ...
-2. Use the EC's source code for help creating the 1.12 client
+2. Use the EC project's source code for help creating the 1.12 client ...
-3. Get the source code for 1.12
+3. Get the source code for 1.12 ...
-4. Add opengl emulators and apis
+4. Add openGL emulators and APIs ...
-5. Making it compatible for browsers
+5. Making it compatible for browsers ...

 ...
-6. create a bungee server
+6. Create a bungee server
+7. Try to avoid getting a DMCA from Microsoft and/or Mojang.

 ----------------------------------------------------